 Excerpt from the book The Bride of War:

-VISIT: In the Åland archipelago belonging to Finland – over 6.5 thousand islands!
-One of them is the impressive medieval Castle of Kastelholmen, built in the 16th century by order of the Swedish king Gustav Vasa rebuilt into a royal hunting castle.
-It was in this castle that the king's son Johan Vasa was appointed Duke of Finland in 1556.
-In the incompletely restored castle, its history is presented, you can see the former prison and kitchen facilities, learn about the witch trials held here.
-For visitors from Lithuania, the guide must show the coat of arms of Catherine Jagiellon and the Republic of the Two Nations with the Lithuanian flag and the Polish eagle displayed in one of the galleries.
-The castle can be visited during the season – from May to September.
+VISIT: The Åland archipelago, a breathtaking expanse of over 6,500 islands belonging to Finland, is home to the impressive medieval Kastelholmen Castle.
+In the 16th century, by order of King Gustav Vasa, the castle was transformed into a royal hunting lodge.
+It was within these walls that his son, Johan Vasa, was appointed Duke of Finland in 1556.
+The incompletely restored castle offers a glimpse into its rich history.
+Visitors can explore the former prison and kitchen facilities, and learn about the witch trials that once took place within its walls.
+Lithuanian visitors may be particularly interested in the coat of arms of Catherine Jagiellon and the Republic of Two Nations, which features the Lithuanian flag and Polish eagle, on display in one of the galleries.
+The castle is open to the public from May to September.

 Where?: Kastelholms slott, 5 Tosarbyvägen, Kastelholm, Åland Islands